 Don’t let your brain completely turn to mush over these summer months!
 Keep it active by reading books.
 If you’re in college, this is especially important because most college students—regardless of major—do a ton of reading.
+Even listening to audio books will help!
 If you stay in the habit of reading every day, it will be easier to complete all those long readings for your classes once the school year starts back up.

 5. Readjust Your Sleep Schedule

 If you’re the kind of person who tends to stay up until 3am and sleeps until noon during the summer, you need to readjust your sleep schedule before the school year starts.
 There’s nothing worse than not being able to fall asleep at a decent hour the night before your 9am class.
 Don’t let that happen to you!
 You know you’ll become sleep deprived eventually as the school year goes on, but do yourself a favor by starting out well rested.

 6. Get Some R&R

 Prioritize “me time” before the school year begins—because once it does, it will be much more difficult to find that time for yourself.
 Go to the spa or sun tan in your backyard.
 Walk through the park.
 Watch lots of Netflix.
 Treating yourself before you go back to school will make you feel refreshed and relaxed at the beginning of the year.
 Although the stress might creep in soon, at least you’ll start out in a great mindset!

 If you’ve read any of my other articles, you’ve probably gathered that I’m a fan of lists.
 Lists are the best way to get organized and stay on top of things.
 Packing for college can definitely be an overwhelming process, but if you make a list of everything you need to take with you, that will simplify things.